-September 13-14, 2019: Lettycia Terrones is presenting a paper at the "Childhoods of Color" conference at the University of Wisconsin-Madison.
+September 13-14, 2019: Lettycia Terrones presented a paper at the "Childhoods of Color" conference at the University of Wisconsin-Madison.

 May 3, 2019: The Asian Pacific American Librarians (APALA) announced Lessa Kanani'opua Pelayo-Lozada as its next Executive Director.
 Her term begins in June 2019, at the end of the American Library Association (ALA) Annual Conference in Washington, D.C.

 May 20, 2016: Dr. Claudette S. McLinn presented, "Diversity in Children's Literature: Yesterday, Today, and Tomorrow," at the University of California, Riverside.
-Dr. McLinn will give a talk on diversity in children's literature, including recognition of Ezra Jack Keats' contributions in celebration of his 100th birthday.
-A networking recption will follow.
+Dr. McLinn gave a talk on diversity in children's literature, including recognition of Ezra Jack Keats' contributions in celebration of his 100th birthday.
+A networking reception will follow.
 The event is sponsored by UC Riverside, Graduate School of Education.
 To RSVP, please visit: keatstribute.eventbrite.com

 February 1, 2016: Dr. Sujin Huggins accepted the appointment to serve as a member of the 2017 Hans Christian Anderson Award Jury.
 The Hans Christian Anderson Award is the most world’s most prestigious prize in children's literature and is often referred to as the "Little Nobel Prize."
 The award is given to an author and an illustrator, living at the time of the nomination, whose complete works have made a lasting contribution to children's literature.
 The award is administered by International Board on Books for Young People (IBBY).

 January 11, 2016: Martin Luther King, Jr. Holiday Observance and Sunrise Celebration during the American Library Association Midwinter Meeting, Boston, MA.
 Lessa Kanani’opua Pelayo-Lozada was an invited speaker.